KnowsCount/blog/_posts/2021-11-11-i-fumbled-slowly-through-my-silver-case.md

 I mocked the case.
 But wryly I did cry <br>
 For all the wealth, the fame, the fancy pride<br>
 Turned into nothingness.
 All others die:<br>
-The friends, the knowledge, the beloved bride.<br>
+The friends, the knowledge, the belovèd bride.<br>
 How sad I was?
 How quickly did the sky<br>
 Fade into nothingness too?
 And the stars<br>
 Laughed abrupt: as so weakly snivelled I,<br>